phanisaimunipalli/AWS-QR-Saver/README.md

 Welcome to the AWS QR Saver
 ==================================================

-We all come across many QR Codes daily and it is hard to track all of them when they are in mixed with our personal photos in the gallery.
-The QR Saver solves this problem by with a **AWS Cloud Solution** to allow users to upload, update, download and delete your QR Codes from anywhere in the world.
+We come across many QR Codes daily and it is hard to track all of them when they are mixed with our personal photos in the gallery.
+The QR Saver solves this problem with a powerful **AWS Cloud Solution** to allow users to upload, update, download and delete your QR Codes from anywhere in the world.

 Coursework